x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-activesync-health-set.md

 4. Rerun the associated probe as shown in step 2c in the Verifying the issue section.

 5. If the issue persists, you must verify the health status on the corresponding Mailbox server.
-The name of the Mailbox server is the `_Mbx:` value that’s given in the error message.
+The name of the Mailbox server is the `_Mbx:` value that's given in the error message.

     1. Run the following command for the appropriate Mailbox server.
-For example, run the following command a Mailbox server that’s named mailbox1.contoso.com:
+For example, run the following command a Mailbox server that's named mailbox1.contoso.com:

             Get-ServerHealth mailbox1.contoso.com | ?{$_.HealtSetName -like "ActiveSync*"}